Preventing Depression in Older Adults: 12 Strategies to Boost Mental Health

 New call-to-action

-8. Plenty of Water
+8. Drinking Plenty of Water

-10. Community Resources
+10. Accessing Community Resources

 11. Volunteering

-12. Favorite Hobbies
+12. Pursuing Hobbies and Interests

+Participating with your loved ones in activities they find meaningful can help them feel happier.
+It sounds almost silly, but it’s actually quite powerful.
 Research shows that participating in mentally stimulating activities or physical activities can have a positive impact on memory and improve thinking abilities.
-So, while seniors do whatever hobbies they love to do, they can also improve their memory and cognitive abilities.
+So, while seniors are doing whatever hobbies they love to do, they’re also boosting their memory and cognitive abilities.

 How Senior Living Communities Can Help